volodymyrprokopyuk/knowledge-base/programming/javascript.md

   third party code as in case of callbacks only approach
 - `Promise.resolve(x)` normilizes values and misbehaving thenables to trustable and compliant Promises
-- `p.then()` automatically creates a new Promise in a chain either resolved with a value or rejected with an error/reason of the unwrapped Promise
+- `p.then()` automatically and synchronously creates a new Promise in a chain either resolved with a value or rejected with an error/reason of the unwrapped Promise
     ```js
     Promise.resolve(1)
       .then(x => x + 1)